 The HttpRequest action block works best with the Start block and the Assign action block.
 All the variables that are needed for setting up the HttpRequest action block go in the Start block and are later assigned to the Assign block.

-- Click More to expand the block with eight advanced, optional settings: Port, Path, Query, Headers, Cookies, authKey, followRedirect and Body.
+2. Click More to expand the block with ten advanced, optional settings: Protocol, Port, Path, Query, Headers, Cookies, followRedirect, Proxy, Body, and authKey.
+Check out How-To: Use HTTP Requests in a Workflow for more information on how to set them up.

 To disable the Http Request Block without deleting it, click on the Disable checkbox.